-Thomas W. Scott (United States) born in 1950 is Distinguished Professor at the University of California at Davis.
-He received his PhD in ecology from the Pennsylvania State University, was a post-doctoral fellow in epidemiology at the Yale School of Medicine, and was a faculty member in the Department of Entomology, University of Maryland before relocating in 1996 to the Department of Entomology, University of California at Davis (UC Davis) where he is Professor and Director of the UC Davis Mosquito Research Laboratory.
+Thomas W. Scott (United States) earned his Ph.D. in ecology from Pennsylvania State University, was a post-doctoral fellow in epidemiology at the Yale School of Medicine, and was a faculty member in the Department of Entomology, University of Maryland.
+In 1996 he relocated to the Department of Entomology, University of California at Davis (UC Davis) where he is Professor and Director of the UC Davis Mosquito Research Laboratory.

 He has published over 200 research articles and reviews.
 He is a fellow of the Entomological Society of America and the American Association for the Advancement of Science, a National Research Council Associate, Past-President of the Society for Vector Ecology, chair of the Mosquito Modeling Group in the program on Research and Policy in Infectious Disease Dynamics, and an editor for the American Journal of Tropical Medicine and Hygiene and Journal of Insect Science.